We tested out Roam, the totally customizable carry-on bag

 First impressions

 My first thought upon taking off the dust bag was that this thing’s a beaut.
 That’s not (just) a nod to my own taste; you can tell that this is a quality case from the moment you lay eyes on it.
 The colors are rich and smooth, and they look exactly like they did online.
 The case itself has a sophisticated sheen to it — think: a bit shinier than the matte finish of the popular Away Standard Carry-On, but decidedly not glossy.
-While I personally love the look, it’d be cool if there were an option to choose the finish on the case as well (i.e., adding a high-gloss or going fully matte).
+While I personally love the look, it’d be cool if there were an option to choose the finish on the case as well (i.e., adding a high gloss or going fully matte).

 How Roam holds up

 Customization won’t mean much if your suitcase falls apart on its first date with a baggage handler.
-But Roam’s cases are as sturdy as they are good-looking, thanks to 100%, U.S. virgin polycarbonate exteriors (the gold standard for hardside luggage), aircraft-grade aluminum telescopic handles and ultra-smooth Hinomoto spinner wheels.
+But Roam’s cases are as sturdy as they are good-looking, thanks to 100%, US virgin polycarbonate exteriors (the gold standard for hardside luggage), aircraft-grade aluminum telescopic handles and ultra-smooth Hinomoto spinner wheels.

 Roam’s shell is strong, lightweight and flexible.
 It held up beautifully against my attempts to destroy it by tossing it down the stairs, smacking it with a hammer and jumping on it.
 Minor scuffing is inevitable with hardshell cases, but most of the marks that appeared on my case were easily buffed away with a soft cloth and some soap and water.
 (Roam’s user manual suggests using a Magic Eraser as well.)